cassgvp/WIN-Open-Neuroimaging-Community/docs/community.md

 nav_order: 3
 ---

+# Open WIN Community
+{: .fs-9 }

+Find out about the Open WIN Community, what were doing, and how you can be a part of this effort.

+{: .fs-6 .fw-300 }

+---

 Thank you for visiting the Open WIN Community project repository.

 This section is a hub to give you some information about the Open WIN Community, why the community has been officially formed and recognised, and what we hope to achieve.